 These developments may be said to be vertical, meaning that uses vary from one floor to another in a building.
 The example is the apartment above a storefront.

-At other times, the mixture is horizontal, which might mean side-by-side storefront bays in the same building include office and retail.
+At other times, the mixture is horizontal, which might mean side-by-side storefront bays in the same building include two different uses, such as office and retail.
 It might mean a complex of buildings in which each building may include only one use.
 For example, a typical block of condo buildings might end with a small storefront.
 Or whole residential blocks might be interspersed with commercial or office development.

 For the municipality, adding commercial to a residential development offers the prospect of elevated sales and property taxes.